sebanalysis/sebbeck.com/_posts/2023-12-22-can-we-power-the-world-with-solar-panels.md

 # Can We Power The World With Solar Panels?

 How many times have you heard the claim that "we can power the world with solar photovoltaic (PV) power".
-I will now subject it to a bounding engineering analysis, purely in terms of land area.
-It is a trivial calculation to calculate how much land area of solar farm is required to supply the equivalent electrical energy averaged over the year.
-For each country, you simply find out how much energy it uses.
-Then you find out how much electricity solar power produces per unit land area in that country.
-In this process, an number of assumptions are required.
+In this article, I will subject this claim to a bounding engineering analysis, purely in terms of land area.
+It is trivial calculation to calculate how much land area of solar farm is required to supply the equivalent energy demand averaged over a year.
+For each country, you simply find out how much energy it uses then you find out how much electricity solar power produces per unit land area in that country.

+For the energy demand I will use BP Statistical Review of World Energy.
+And for the solar capacity, I will use a study from SolarGIS, funded by the World Bank.

 ![](/assets/Pasted%20image%2020231223144204.png)

 ## Energy Consumption

-The global annual primary energy consumption ([using the substitution method (a.k.a. 'input-equivalent basis')](https://ourworldindata.org/energy-substitution-method)) is 595 ExaJoules (595.15E18 Joules) according to the most widely used measure, the [Statistical Review of World Energy](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html), by BP.
-Primary energy is the energy of the fossil fuels where they enter the supply chain before any further conversion or transformation process.
+The global annual primary energy consumption ([using the substitution method (a.k.a. 'input-equivalent basis')](https://ourworldindata.org/energy-substitution-method)) is 595 ExaJoules (595.15E+18 Joules) according to the most widely used measure, the [Statistical Review of World Energy](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html), by BP.
+Primary energy is the combustion energy of the fossil fuels where they enter the supply chain before any further conversion or transformation process.

-This 595 ExaJoules has an equivalent energy content to [97 billion barrels per year of crude oil](https://www.google.com/search?q=unit+converter+595.15+exajoules+to+boe).
-A volume of 15.5 km³ (assuming 160 L/barrel).
-A flow rate of 491 m³/s, equivalent to the flow rate of either the Rhone or Saône, as they flow through Lyon.
+This 595 ExaJoules has an equivalent energy content to [97 billion barrels per year of crude oil](https://www.google.com/search?q=unit+converter+595.15+exajoules+to+boe)—a volume of 15.5 km³ (assuming 160 L/barrel)—a flow rate of 491 m³/s—equivalent to the flow rate of either the Rhone or Saône, as they flow through Lyon.
 More than 5 times the flow rate of the Thames as it meets the North Sea.
 This volume would need 48,500 large oil tankers to transport it.
 The energy consumption alone amounts to 300,000 Saturn 5 rockets, at launch; enough energy to boil Loch Ness within an hour.

 ![](/assets/Pasted%20image%2020231223165312.png)
 > The river Rhone, with the water replaced by oil.
 The global energy consumption rate in terms of crude oil equivalent.

 Note that, of this total energy equivalent, only a third is actually oil.
 BP reports a global oil consumption of 89.877 million barrels per day, which equates to 32 billion barrels per year.
 That is still equivalent to the Thames, in London, in winter during high flow.

-Worldwide, the more than three quarters of energy consumption remains fossil fuels.
+Worldwide, more than three quarters of primary energy consumption is in the form of fossil fuels.
 This remains _unchanged_ from the 1997, the date of the Kyoto protocol.

 ![](/assets/Pasted%20image%2020231224152113.png)
 [Energy Production and Consumption - Our World in Data](https://ourworldindata.org/energy-production-consumption)

-In fact, the fossil fuel proportion was actually decreasing from 1970 to 1997, then increasing until 2012.
+In fact, the fossil fuel proportion was actually decreasing from 1970 to 1999, then increasing until 2012.

 ![](/assets/Pasted%20image%2020231224161416.png)
 [Energy Production and Consumption - Our World in Data](https://ourworldindata.org/energy-production-consumption)

 ## First assumption: ignore waste heat from electrical generation

 Of the primary energy consumption shown above, some amount is converted to electricity, where most of the primary energy is wasted as heat, direct to the atmosphere or body of water.
 Solar only needs to replace the electrical energy demand, not the total primary energy input.
 [Our World in Data](https://ourworldindata.org/grapher/electricity-production-by-source) estimates a total global electricity demand of 103.18 ExaJoules (28660.98 TWh).
-Using the BP thermal efficiency substitution figure for 2021 of 40.6%, this electrical generation would have required 254.14 ExaJoules (70593 TWh) of primary energy input. __The fact that primary energy used for electricity is 40% of total primary energy is a total coincidence and has no relation to the BP thermal efficiency figure.
+Using the BP thermal efficiency substitution figure for 2021 of 40.6%, this electrical generation would have required 254.14 ExaJoules (70593 TWh) of primary energy input. __The fact that primary energy used for electricity is 40% of total primary energy is a bizarre coincidence and has no relation to the BP thermal efficiency figure.

 ![](/assets/Pasted%20image%2020231224184447.png)

-Of the primary energy used to generate electricity, 60% is converted to waste heat and only 40% is converted to electricity:
+Of the primary energy used to generate electricity, 59.4% is converted to waste heat and only 40.6% is converted to electricity:

 ![](/assets/Pasted%20image%2020231224184452.png)

+Therefore we can reduce the primary energy figure of 584 ExaJoules by 24% when determining the electrical energy that solar power would be required to replace.

 ## Second assumption: efficiency from electrifying transport and heating

-Electrifying heating and transport can theoretically make things more efficient.
+Electrifying heating and transport can theoretically make them more efficient.
 It is important to distinguish this from the fact that most of the fossil fuel energy used to generate electricity is waste heat, which we don't need to provide at all—we've already accounted for this;

 [I delved into the electrification efficiency question separately](https://sebbeck.com/2023/06/20/how-much-energy-will-electrification-save).
-In summary, according to the most optimistic observers, we can hope to [save 40%](https://www.sciencedirect.com/science/article/pii/S2542435117300120#sec2.4) from:
+In summary, according to the most optimistic observers, we can hope to [save 42.5%](https://www.sciencedirect.com/science/article/pii/S2542435117300120#sec2.4) from:

 > 1. The higher energy-to-work conversion efficiency of using electricity for heating, heat pumps, and electric motors, and using electrolytic hydrogen in hydrogen fuel cells for transportation, compared with using fossil fuels (Table S4);
 > 2. The elimination of energy needed to mine, transport, and refine coal, oil, gas, biofuels, bioenergy, and uranium;